Places of heritage significance

 In 1977, the NSW Heritage Act legislated that councils must identify, protect and manage heritage through local planning regulations.

 - the heritage schedule in Randwick City Council's Local Environmental Plan.

 The majority of Randwick's heritage items and heritage conservation areas were identified in a comprehensive heritage study carried out in 1989.
 A thematic development history provided the basis for assessing the relative significance of individual items.

 Anyone can nominate an item for heritage listing.
 If the Council resolves to consider a listing, property owners and residents are notified and a draft LEP is placed on public exhibition.
-Submission and comments are invited and are taken into consideration before the application for heritage listing goes before Council and the Department of Planning.
+Submission and comments are invited and are taken into consideration before the application for heritage listing goes before Council and the Department of Planning and Environment.

 Heritage items: list by suburb